raakish/PolluTrack/README.md

-# Loudoun County Pollution Reporting System

-A web-based application that allows citizens to report environmental pollution issues in Loudoun County and enables community volunteers to view, upvote, and comment on submitted reports.
-This project uses **Google Maps**, **Supabase**, **Client-side JavaScript**, and **HTML/CSS**.
+# PolluTracker

+Hello, my name is Ackshat Tiwari, and I am very excited to share the rpoject which I have made, PolluTrack.
+This app helps Loudoun County by allowing users to identify, assess, respind to, and upvote pollution incidents that are taking place within the county.
+I will talk about the **Features**, **Tech Stack**, **Impacts**, and **What's next**.
+Keep reading for more.

 ---

 ## 🚀 Features

 ### **Citizen Report Page (`index.html`)**
-- Interactive **Google Maps marker** to pinpoint pollution locations.
-- Input fields for:
-  - Full name
-  - Email
-  - Pollution description
-  - Image uploads (supports multiple)
-- Live image preview before submission.
-- Uploads photos to a storage bucket.
-- Saves a pollution report to **Reports** including:
-  - Latitude / longitude
+Initially, there is a citizens page where residents of Loudoun County can identify pollution and submit online reports explaining pollution.
+Here is what my program can allocate:
+- Location, based on an interactive map
-  - Name + email
+- Name and email
-  - Complaint text
+- A text box where you can describe the pollution
-  - Array of image URLs
-  - Timestamp
+- Image uploading
-  - Upvotes (default: 0)
-  - Comments & comment timestamps
+Users are envouraged to providing a concise but understandable description of the pollution so that other people can understand it.

 ---

 ### **Volunteer Reports Page (`volunteerPage.html`)**
-- Displays all submitted reports in a responsive card gallery.
+- Displays all the reports in a gallery layout
-- Each card includes:
+- Each report card shows the following:
-  - Shortened complaint title
-  - First image preview
+ - Short Title
+ - Uploaded Images
-  - Timestamp
+ - Date
-  - Upvote button
+ - Upvote count and upvote button
-- Clicking a card opens a **dialog with full details**, including:
-  - Full report text
-  - Reporter’s name & email
-  - All uploaded images
-  - A map showing the exact coordinates
-  - Comment section with timestamps
-- Comments are saved in Supabase as arrays:
+- When you click it, it shows the full complaint, a map hihglighting the location, and a comment box where you can post and view comments for the report.

 ---

----

 ## 🧰 Technologies Used

 - **HTML5 + CSS3**
-- **Vanilla JavaScript**
+- **JavaScript**
-- **Google Maps JavaScript API**
+- **Google Maps API**
 - **Supabase**
-  - Database (PostgreSQL)
+  - Database table
-  - Storage (image uploads)
+  - Storage bucket
-  - REST API for CRUD operations

-## 🧪 How It Works (Brief Overview)

-### **Submitting a Report**
-1. User fills out the form and selects a location on the map.
-2. Images are uploaded to **Supabase Storage**.
-3. The report is saved in the **Reports** table with all associated image URLs.
-4. User receives a confirmation that the report was successfully submitted.

 ---

-### **Viewing Reports**
-- Reports are displayed in a **gallery-style layout**.
-- Each card shows:
-  - A shortened version of the complaint
-  - A preview image
-  - Upvote count
-  - Timestamp
-- Clicking a report opens a **modal dialog** containing:
-  - Full complaint text
-  - Reporter’s name and email
-  - All uploaded images
-  - A Google Maps view centered on the pollution location
-  - A comment submission area

----

-### **Commenting**
-- New comments are appended to the existing:
-  - `comments` array
-  - `comment_date` array
-- Comments appear immediately and persist for all future visitors.

 ## 💥 Impacts